kobradag/kobrad/cmd/kobraminer/README.md

 # kobraminer

-Pyrinminer is a CPU-based miner for kobrad
+Kobraminer is a CPU-based miner for kobrad

 ## Requirements